These healthy, vegan Mediterranean farro salad bowls are ready in under 45-minutes and easy to prepare in advance for quick weeknight meals.

 Step 3.
 Prepare the Tahini Dressing.

 The tahini dressing can be whisked or blended.
 Mix everything together until smooth, adjusting the amount of water used to reach you desired consistency.
-It should be thick and creamy, but pourable.
+It should be thick and creamy but easy to drizzle.

 You could also add tzatziki or a dollop of hummus to the bowls.